Bobby Fischer: Entry into World Championship cycle

+Candidates matches

-In the 1971 Candidates matches, Fischer was set to play against Soviet grandmaster and concert pianist Mark Taimanov in the quarter-finals.
+In the 1971 Candidates matches, Fischer was set to play against the Soviet grandmaster and concert pianist Mark Taimanov in the quarter-finals.
 The match began in mid-May in Vancouver, British Columbia, Canada.
 Fischer was generally favored to win.
-Taimanov had reason to be confident.
-He was backed by the firm guidance of Botvinnik, who "had thoroughly analysed Fischer's record and put together a 'dossier' on him", from when he was in talks to play Fischer in a match "a couple of years earlier".
+Taimanov's preparation for the match included a detailed dossier on Fischer, prepared by Botvinnik when he was in talks to play a match with Fischer in early 1970.
 After Fischer defeated Taimanov in the second game of the match, Taimanov asked Fischer how he managed to come up with the move 12.
-N1c3, to which Fischer replied "that the idea was not his—he had come across it in the monograph by the Soviet master Alexander Nikitin in a footnote".
+N1c3, to which Fischer replied "that the idea was not his—he had come across it in the monograph by the Soviet master Alexandr Nikitin in a footnote".
 Taimanov said of this: "It is staggering that I, an expert on the Sicilian, should have missed this theoretically significant idea by my compatriot, while Fischer had uncovered it in a book in a foreign language!"
 With the score at 4–0, in Fischer's favor, the fifth game adjournment was a sight to behold.
 Schonberg explains the scene:

 Fischer beat Taimanov by the score of 6–0.
 There was little precedent for such a lopsided score in a match leading to the World Championship.